The Last Good Angel

 Gabriel looks at him seriously.
 “When you locate the demon.
 Take it out.
 Do not hesitate.”
 He turns to the other angels about to return to earth.
 “I’ll be nearby.
 I’ll listen for your calls.”

 “Is God going to come back if we kill this demon?”
-Azrael asks.
-She brushes a hand over her shaved head.
+Azrael asks, brushing a hand over her shaved head.
 Her tattoos gleam in the soft lighting.

 Michael’s eyes flicker.
 “We can only hope.”